Jelleas/CheckPy/docs/intro.rst

 Tests in CheckPy are instances of ``checkpy.tests.Test``.
 These ``Test`` instances have several abstract methods that you can implement or rather, overwrite by binding a new method.
-These methods is what CheckPy executes when running a test.
+These methods are executed when CheckPy runs a test.
 For instance you have the ``description`` method which is called to produce a description for the test, the ``timeout`` method which is called to determine the maximum alotted time for this test, and ofcourse the ``test`` method which is called to actually perform the test.